 \section{Introduction}

 Symbolic regression (SR) occupies a unique position in scientific machine learning by enabling the discovery of interpretable, closed-form laws from observational data \citep{Schmidt2009DistillingFN}.
 Unlike standard deep learning, SR seeks the analytical expressions that govern the data-generating process.
 Traditionally, this is framed as a combinatorial optimization problem solved via genetic programming (GP) \citep{Koza1994GeneticPA, cranmer2023interpretablemachinelearningscience}.
-While GP remains the gold standard for precision, it treats every dataset as a \emph{tabula rasa} search instance, failing to transfer structural knowledge between tasks and acquire experience.
+While GP remains the gold standard for precision, it treats every dataset as a \emph{tabula rasa} search instance, failing to transfer structural knowledge between tasks.

-Pioneered by \citet{lample2019deeplearningsymbolicmathematics, biggio2021neural}, amortized SR solves this by learning the posterior $p(\text{expression} | \text{data})$ over millions of examples, aiming to shift the computational burden to a one-time pre-training phase.
-Meanwhile, neural scaling laws dictate that robust generalization requires vast and diverse \cite{kaplan2020scalinglawsneurallanguage}, and high quality \cite{lample2019deeplearningsymbolicmathematics, lee2022deduplicatingtrainingdatamakes, gunasekar2023textbooksneed} data.
+Pioneered by \citet{lample2019deeplearningsymbolicmathematics, biggio2021neural}, amortized SR solves this by learning the posterior $p(\text{expression} \given \text{data})$ over millions of examples.
+It aims to shift the computational burden to a one-time pre-training phase, \camready{encoding the prior of a simulation-based-inference simulator (SBI; \citealp{Cranmer_2020}) into the model}.
+Meanwhile, neural scaling laws dictate that robust generalization requires data that is vast, diverse \cite{kaplan2020scalinglawsneurallanguage}, and high-quality \cite{lample2019deeplearningsymbolicmathematics, lee2022deduplicatingtrainingdatamakes, gunasekar2023textbooksneed}.
 This presents a fundamental challenge: randomly generated mathematical expressions are rife with redundancies (e.g., $x+x$ vs. $2x$) that must be \emph{simplified} to ensure high-quality, normalized training targets.